'We call her Mother Teresa': Johnstown native helping refugees fleeing Ukraine

 Wolff, 60, left her home in Queretaro for Ukraine on March 14, making a stop in the United States to meet with family and gather supplies.

-Her daughter, Brigette (Barron) Barbin, 33, lives in Johnstown with husband Brad, and their 1-year-old daughter, Anne.
+Wolff’s daughter, Brigette (Barron) Barbin, 33, lives in Johnstown with her husband, Brad, and their 1-year-old daughter, Anne.

-Wolff's son Emiliano Barron, lives in Atlanta, Ga.
+Wolff’s son, Emiliano Barron, lives in Atlanta, Georgia.
 He started a Gofundme page to raise money for supplies that his mother said Ukrainian frontline workers need most.

+“Several times she was in Lviv right before it was bombed,” Brigette said.

 ‘If it is God’s will ...’